H4RP3RK/milestone3_rcn/README.md

 shared_login.html
     - link up forgot password
     x more padding at top/bottom
+register.html
+    - can enter letters into telephone
 Home.html
     - question tabs showing all questions
-    - account details fall of page on small screen New_question.html
+    - account details fall of page on small screen
+    - why are accordion tabs not working?
+New_question.html
     - Change the questions
     x Put question/input in one row